theplant/qor_test/README.md

       gem 'factory_girl_rails', '1.3.0'
     end

-  And you could write more advanced configuration:
+  Or you can write more advanced configuration:

     # config/qor/test.rb
     ruby '2.0'